wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 1.2.1 =
+* Improved generated HTML code to be more compatible when JS is off, also helps to search engines to navigate trough archives pages.
+* Fixed a bug where in some cases a wrong year expanded at home page.
+* Added Slovak translation

 = 1.2 =
 * Added option to automatically expand current year or post's year (thanks to Michael Westergaard for most of the work)